0glabs/0g-doc/docs/build-with-0g/compute-network/cli.md

 ```

 _Note_: When creating a task for the same provider, you must wait for the previous task to be completed (status `Finished`) before creating a new task.
+if the provider is currently running other tasks, you will be prompted to  choose between adding your task to the waiting queue or canceling the request.

 ### Check Task